syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Migrating-from-SfChart-to-SfCartesian.md

 # Migrating from SfChart to SfCartesianChart in MAUI

 SfCartesianChart supports different types of series and each type of chart represents a unique style of representing data with more user friendly and greater UI visualization.
-This section helps you to identify equivalent Chart features/ APIs in SfChart.
+This section helps you to identify equivalent Chart features/ APIs in SfCartesianChart.

 ## Adding Reference